-The gloves come in a range of colours and sizes from extra-small to extra-extra-large.
-They are badged as men’s gloves but there is absolutely no reason why they wouldn’t work for women as well, especially in the smaller sizes.
+The gloves come in a range of colors and sizes, from extra-small to extra-extra-large.
+They are badged as men’s gloves, but there is absolutely no reason why they wouldn’t work for women as well, especially in the smaller sizes.

 - Padded palm for comfort

 - Some colors/sizes are more affordable than others